-AMY GOODMAN: I want to go to that moment, to the sentencing, June 4, the governments lawyers comparing Daniel McGowan and the other defendants to the Klu Klux Klan.
-This is a clip of your lawyer, Daniel, Jeffrey Robinson speaking about this outside the federal courthouse in Eugene, Oregon.
+AMY GOODMAN: I want to go to that moment, to the sentencing, June 4th, the government’s lawyers comparing Daniel McGowan and the other defendants to the Ku Klux Klan.
+This is a clip of your lawyer, Daniel, Jeffrey Robinson, speaking about this outside the federal courthouse in Eugene, Oregon.

-JEFFREY ROBINSON: The thing that I would like to say is that both Ms. Lee and I have a great deal of respect for the lawyers in the U.S. attorney’s office.
-And in particular Mr. Pfeiffer who made the argument for the government at the terrorism enhancement motion several weeks back.
+JEFFREY ROBINSON: The thing that I’d like to say is that both Ms. Lee and I have a great deal of respect for the lawyers in the U.S. Attorney’s Office, and in particular Mr. Pfeiffer, who made the argument for the government at the terrorism enhancement motion several weeks back.
 While I respect him and while I think he is a good and decent man, Mr. Pfeiffer lacks knowledge about things that he discussed in that courtroom.
-He stood in that courtroom as a representative of the United States government and told Judge Aiken that Daniel McGowan and his codefendants were essentially the same as the terrorists from the Klu Klux Klan.
-That meant something to me personally as an African-American.
+He stood in that courtroom as a representative of the United States government and told Judge Aiken that Daniel McGowan and his co-defendants were essentially the same as the terrorists from the Ku Klux Klan.
+That meant something to me personally as an African American.
 And I am disappointed that my federal government would make that kind of a comparison in a case like this.
 I grew up in Memphis, Tennessee, and I was born in 1956.
-I know something about the Klu Klux Klan and what they were about.
-And what they were about was murder, was killing, completely different from Daniel McGowan and these defendants.
+I know something about the Ku Klux Klan and what they were about.
+And what they were about was murder, was killing—completely different from Daniel McGowan and these defendants.

-AMY GOODMAN: Lauren Regan, um, of the Civil Liberties Defense Center, would you care to elaborate on that point?
+AMY GOODMAN: Lauren Regan of the Civil Liberties Defense Center, would you care to elaborate on that point?

-LAUREN REGAN: : Well, this was this — you know, there was so much rhetoric, so many exaggerated statements made throughout each proceeding that occurred in federal court recently.
-I mean, some of them as outrageous as comparing them to the Klu Klux Klan, others much more subtle.
-And you know, the judge, that statement went on and the judge herself also stood silent and didn’t comment at all on this type of — sort of slanderous statement.
-That combined with the fact that the government and the court continued to protest that the government was not attempting to label these individuals as terrorists, that was the other giant miss that was going on.
-They repeatedly would say, oh, we’re not trying to label these individuals as terrorists for the rest of their life, we just happen to be seeking this terrorist enhancement against them for the first time in the history of the United States, that this enhancement was applied to individuals charged with property crimes that didn’t cause any harm to human life.
+LAUREN REGAN: Well, you know, there was so much rhetoric, so many exaggerated statements made throughout each proceeding that occurred in federal court recently—I mean, some of them as outrageous as comparing them to the Ku Klux Klan, others much more subtle.
+And, you know, the judge—that statement went on, and the judge herself also stood silent and didn’t comment at all on this type of sort of slanderous statement.
+That, combined with the fact that the government and the court continued to protest that the government was not attempting to label these individuals as terrorists, that was the other giant miss that was going on.
+They repeatedly would say, “Oh, we’re not trying to label these individuals as terrorists for the rest of their life; we just happen to be seeking this terrorist enhancement against them,” for the first time in the history of the United States, that this enhancement was applied to individuals charged with property crimes that didn’t cause any harm to human life.

-And so regardless of the lip speak that the government continued to give to the court and to the public, it was incredibly clear that that is exactly what they were trying to do.
-There was no other purpose or reason that this terrorist enhancement should have been applied to ten individuals, ten young people who committed acts of sabotage, which of course are crimes.
+And so, regardless of the lip speak that the government continued to give to the court and to the public, it was incredibly clear that that is exactly what they were trying to do.
+There was no other purpose or reason that this terrorist enhancement should have been applied to 10 individuals, 10 young people who committed acts of sabotage, which of course are crimes.
 But the crime of arson and some of the other crimes that these individuals were already charged with carried more than a life sentence.
-One of Daniel’s codefendants was looking at life plus 1150 years for his role in two arsons.
-But yet the government somehow needed this terrorist enhancement to additionally punish them, if not to label them as terrorists and the resulting chill that would trickle down to the environmental movement, there was absolutely no other legal or other purpose they would have needed this enhancement, other than to go back to Congress and be able to proclaim, look, we have convicted ten terrorists, now give us billions of dollars to continue this fight and give us these tools to legally spy on U.S. citizens, as we know they have done throughout the last several years.
+One of Daniel’s co-defendants was looking at life plus 1,150 years for his role in two arsons.
+But yet the government somehow needed this terrorist enhancement to additionally punish them.
+If not to label them as terrorists and the resulting chill that would trickle down to the environmental movement, there was absolutely no other legal or other purpose that they would have needed this enhancement, other than to go back to Congress and be able to proclaim, “Look, we’ve convicted 10 terrorists.
+Now give us billions of dollars to continue this fight and to—you know, give us these tools to illegally spy on U.S. citizens,” as we know that they’ve done throughout the last several years.

-AMY GOODMAN: Daniel McGowan, would you care to respond to the disparity in sentences in a case like well, Fortier — Michael Fortier coming out of jail at a time that you were all being indicted?
+AMY GOODMAN: Daniel McGowan, would you care to respond to the disparity in sentences in a case like, well, Fortier, Michael Fortier, coming out of jail at the time that you all were being indicted?

-DANIEL MCGOWAN: Well, it is ironic, of course, but uh, it’s something I was very familiar with, doing support for Jeffrey Luers, um, seeing all these arson cases where people get, you know, I think the federal uh, you know, average arson sentence is 3.5 years.
-And I’m looking at, you know, seven years.
-And uh, you know, peop- looking at people lik Scooter Libby, looking at these, uh, right-wing terrorists getting, you know, slapped on the wrists, is really offensive.
-Um, one thing that was interesting was when the re-indictment happened with Alberto Gonzalez and John Lewis having a press conference in DC.
-That was also the same day as the Senate wire tapping investigation, or the hearings.
-So I think that the government — you know there’s an analogy used in court often by the judge, about having my cake and eat it too.
-And I think it’ really interesting, cuz um, there were times where, I think everyone in the courtroom was scratching their head.
+One thing that was interesting is when the re-indictment happened with Alberto Gonzales, and John Lewis having a press conference in D.C.
+That was also the same day as the Senate wiretapping investigation, or the hearings.
+So I think the government—you know, there’s an analogy used in court often by the judge about having my cake and eat it, too.
+And I think it’s really interesting, because there were times where I think everyone in the courtroom was scratching their head.
 On one hand, it’s not a political case.
-I’m told that I am an arsonist, I’m not gonna be a political prisoner.
-The judge was very upset at that, um seeing that on my website.
-Um, but then I am not being treated as an arsonist, I’m facing a mandatory life sentence.
-On the other hand, it’s not terrorism.
-And then they’re seeking the enhancement. it seems like they were so sensitive to what was being said in the media and in particular, my codefendant, Jonathan Paul’s sister, had a very about widely distributed op-ed piece about my brother the terrorist.
+I’m told that I’m an arsonist; I’m not going to be a political prisoner.
+The judge was very upset at that, seeing that on my website.
+But then I’m not being treated like an arsonist: I’m facing a mandatory life sentence.
+On the other hand, it’s not terrorism, and then they’re seeking the enhancement.
+And it seems like they were so sensitive to what was being said in the media.
+In particular, my co-defendant Jonathan Paul’s sister had a very widely distributed op-ed piece about “My Brother, the 'Terrorist.'”
 And they were literally responding to it in court.
-And so my answer–my question was — you know, if I’m not a terrorist, then why are you seeking an enhancement?
-And if DC is not running the show as they said — as they claimed — they actually at one point said: we haven’t had a phone call from them in six months as if that meant something, as if that meant, er, erased the legacy of the Attorney-General of the United States getting up there.
-And I as at Lane County at the time, I didn’t even hear about it until I got an article, and I picked it up and I was like, oh my God, Gonzalez just said something about my case.
-I’m really sensing that this is going to go bad, at this point.
-Uh, it’s always felt like DC was pulling strings, I mean. >
+And so, my answer—my question was, you know, if I’m not a terrorist, then why are you seeking an enhancement?
+And if D.C. is not running the show, as they claimed—they actually at one point said, “We haven’t had a phone call from them in six months,” as if that meant something, as if that meant or erased the legacy of the attorney general of the United States getting up there.
+And I was at Lane County at the time.
+I didn’t even hear about it until I got an article, and I picked it up, and I was like, “Oh, my god, Gonzales just said something about my case.”
+I’m really sensing that this is going to go bad at that point.
+And it’s always felt like D.C. was pulling strings, I mean.

-AMY GOODMAN: John Lewis, the Deputy, Assistant Director of the FBI, uh, said one of today’s most serious domestic terrorism threats come from special interest’s extremist groups, such as the Animal Liberation Front, the Earth Liberation Front, and Stop Huntington Animal Cruelty Campaign.
+AMY GOODMAN: John Lewis, the deputy assistant director of the FBI, said one of today’s most serious domestic terrorism threats come from special interest extremist groups, such as the Animal Liberation Front, the Earth Liberation Front and Stop Huntingdon Animal Cruelty campaign.
 Can you explain these groups, who these groups are?

-DANIEL MCGOWAN: Sure.
-Um, the Earth and Animal Liberation Front I think is a response to extreme, uh, disenchantment on the part of young people that don’t see any way of effectively making change.
-I, I see it as uh, there are groups that employee property destruction, arson and the liberation of animals from laboratories and other facilities.
-Um, you know, I left the ELF in 2001, but When I hear, you know, these definitions being thrown around like that, it just, it kinda makes me shutter.
-Now, uh, Stop Huntington Animal Cruelty was, eh, you know, until recently, legal, above-ground campaign, that was trying to close a animal laboratory, named Huntington Life Sciences, in New Jersey and England.
-And I think the property rights movement and the government likes to conflate, you know, sort of above-ground legal groups with underground groups in a way of kind of like, just having them blend in together.
-So they can use the same exact legal tools and repress — repression against groups like that.
-And they’ll often throw Earth First in with that definition.
-So it’s the ELF, ALF, Earth First, as if they’re all really the same thing.
-Even though they are choosing radically different tactics, based on their affiliation.
+DANIEL McGOWAN: Sure.
+The Earth and Animal Liberation Front, I think, is a response to extreme disenchantment on the part of young people that don’t see any way of effectively making change.
+I see it as they’re groups that employee property destruction, arson and the liberation of animals from laboratories and other facilities.
+You know, I left the ELF in 2001, but when I hear, you know, these definitions being thrown around like that, it just—it kind of makes me shudder.
+Now, Stop Huntingdon Animal Cruelty is a—you know, until recently, a legal, above-ground campaign that was trying to close a animal laboratory named Huntingdon Life Sciences in New Jersey and England.
+And I think the property rights movement and the government likes to conflate, you know, sort of above-ground, legal groups with underground groups in a way of kind of like just having them blend in together, and so they can use the same exact legal tools and repression against groups like that.
+And they’ll often throw Earth First! in with that definition.
+So they’ll say ELF, ALF, Earth First!, as if they’re all really the same thing, even though people are choosing radically different tactics based on their affiliation.

-AMY GOODMAN: You grew up here in New York.
+AMY GOODMAN: You grew up here in New York, in Queens.

 AMY GOODMAN: How did you end up in Oregon?

-DANIEL MCGOWAN: Exactly, it killed him.
-And uh, so I was told, you know, we don’t have spots in our campaigns, so I stuck around in San Francisco, until I eventually went to Eugene to work with the Earth First Journal.
+DANIEL McGOWAN: Yes, exactly.
+It hit him, killed him.
+And so, I was told, you know, “We don’t have spots in our campaign,” so I stuck around in San Francisco and eventually moved to Eugene to work with the Earth First!
+Journal.
 I was blown away by Oregon.
-I had never seen trees like that before, I had never seen forests or animals or anything like that.
-And so, I had, it had a really profound impact on me.
-And I was already quite radicalized by, I was, I couldn’t believe uh, the fact that people accepted what was going on there.
-I couldn’t believe the clear-cuts on the, on, on mountain tops.
-I couldn’t believe the animal cruelty that I experience — that I saw.
+I had never seen trees like that before.
+I had never seen forests or animals or anything like that.
+And so, I had—it had a really profound impact on me.
+And I was already quite radicalized, but I was—couldn’t believe the fact that people accepted what was going on there.
+I couldn’t believe the clearcuts on the mountaintops.
+I couldn’t believe the animal cruelty that I saw.